 Exercise can help build strength in your body and increase health and vitality.
 Obesity is a risk factor for diabetes, heart disease and a host of other complications.
 Exercise is an effective way to improve your overall health and wellbeing.

 And last, but by no means least, exercise can release endorphins, and help you to feel good.
 The changes exercising can make to mental strength, body image and overall positivity cannot be understated.
-This is why exercise perfectly complements weight loss surgery.

 When Do I Start An Exercise Routine?

+it’s advisable to get moving fairly quickly after your surgery.
+Gentle walks are just the type of exercise you need in the early days.
+As your stamina improves, you can work on your strength and endurance at a pace and style that’s right for you.
 Exercise is a habit which can be used to replace other unhealthy habits which had previously been holding you back from health and wellness.
 Exercise after bariatric surgery also helps reinforce a feeling of control over your life.
 For some people, this is a life-changing revelation.

 Have you tried and failed with exercise?

 We understand that many people may have tried and failed to lose weight with exercise alone.
 Book an appointment with one of our surgeons to further explain how metabolic surgery and exercise combined can help you fight obesity.
 For good.